zerofo/sys-con/README.md

 ### Method 1 (From a windows PC)

-Connect your controller to your PC
+1. Connect your controller to your PC

-1. Go to "Control Panel" > "Device Manager" and find your USB device under "Human Interface Devices".
+2. Go to "Control Panel" > "Device Manager" and find your USB device under "Human Interface Devices".
-2. Double click the device or right click and select Properties.
+3. Double click the device or right click and select Properties.
-3. Go to the "Details" tab and select "Hardware IDs" to view its PID and VID.
+4. Go to the "Details" tab and select "Hardware IDs" to view its PID and VID.
 The PID/VID should look like HID\VID_0810&PID_0001&...
 From there you need to extract:
 `[0810-0001]`
-4- Open "joy.cpl" (Either from Win+R or directly in Start Menu) 6- Select your controller and click "Properties"
+5. Open "joy.cpl" (Either from Win+R or directly in Start Menu)
-5- Here you should see a panel with button ID (1, 2, 3 ...)
+6. Select your controller and click "Properties"
-6- Press the button and take a note which button is on which ID.
+7. Here you should see a panel with button ID (1, 2, 3 ...), press the button and take a note (Which button is associated to which ID).

 Now Edit /config/sys-con/config.ini on your switch sdcard and add:
 ```